OpIsrael: Responses

 The attack was praised by Hamas, the militant Islamist group that controls the Gaza Strip.
 Hamas spokesman Ihab al-Ghussain wrote: "May God protect the spirit and mission of the soldiers of this electronic war".

-A statement on the website of the Tunisian Renaissance Party, signed by party leader Rashid Al-Ghannouchi, expressed "condemnation of all those who do not pursue a policy of dialogue to reach its objectives and follow the methods of terrorists to reach its goals", and threatening "to prosecute anyone involved from Tunisia in attacks on Israel on charges of compromising the security of a foreign state".
-Tunisians quickly mobilized against the party, with some lawyers offering to defend hackers charged with attacking Israel free of charge.
-The Renaissance Party later issued a different statement saying that their website had itself been hacked and that the party does not condemn cyberattacks on Israel.

 Counterattack

 The attack drew a response by pro-Israel hackers, who quickly took over #OpIsrael's website OpIsrael.com and filled it with pro-Israel content.
 The DNS record of opisrael.com showed a purchase made under the name 'Al Qaeda'.
 OpIsrael stated that it had never been their official website, which they said was OperationIsrael.tk/.